archanpatkar/Bhaskara/README.md

 ### भास्कर - A Dynamic object functional programming language

-Bhaskara is an object functional language inspired by Javascript, Self, Python, Go and F# (generally from ML and Haskell family of languages).
-It is an expression oriented language where everything is an expression.
-The language supports prototypal object system with multiple inheritance.
-The language also has functional features like Auto-currying, pattern matching, sum types, lazy expressions, pipe operator etc. The language also provides Go like concurrency primitives i.e. Goroutines and Channels.
+Bhaskara is an experimental interpreted object functional language focused towards flexibility with it's dynamic nature and expression of metalinguistic abstractions(trying to facilitate language oriented programming), and  the eventual goal of creating a powerful reflective/meta-reflective system with the capabilities of self-modifying(homoiconic) code, surface level dynamic AOP using Proxies and more powerful substratum of dynamically changing runtime semantics(using a Metaobject Protocol which allows to blur the boundaries of things, action and interpretation creating a strange loop).
+The language is inspired by Javascript, Self, Python, Go, Smalltalk, F# (generally from ML and Haskell family of languages) and Lisp(and CLOS,Scheme,Clojure...).
+It is also an expression oriented language where everything is an expression.
+The language has a prototypal object system with multiple inheritance, has functional features like Auto-currying, pattern matching, sum types, lazy expressions, pipe operator etc. The language provides Go like concurrency primitives i.e. Goroutines and Channels.

 #### Example code
 ```